-During the three months ended March 31, 2019, there was one delivery resulting in less than \$0.1 million of revenue recognized.
-No revenue related to the Spark License Agreement was recognized during the twelve months ended December 31, 2018.
+On December 1, 2019, the term for Spark to exercise additional target options expired; the Company recognized \$6.7 million in revenue from deferred revenue as originally allocated.
+In addition, during the year ended December 31, 2019, there were two deliveries resulting in less than \$0.1 million of revenue recognized.
+No revenue related to the Spark License Agreement was recognized during the three months ended March 31, 2020.